 angelic society.
 They observe perverse rites, pursue questionable goals or

 even encourage mortals to question the divinity of the High Pantheon.

 Teraphim are regarded as dangerous heretics, and not without reason: if a

 teraph Falls, its whole choir will become corrupt with it.
 While angelic

 society sees vespers as misguided and redeemable, teraphim and their cults

-are actively hunted and destroyed by other angels.
+are actively hunted and destroyed by the High Inquisition.